olbat/RaidCore/README.md

 RaidCore
 ================

+__Note__: The modules of this repository have been translated using the [raidcore-translator](https://github.com/olbat/ws-raidcore-translator) script

+__Warning__: ATM there is no warranty that it would work properly

+---

 Raidcore is a Wildstar addon.
 It is a boss-mods addon intended to aid with fights in GA/DS.

 RaidCore is a work in progress, some bosses are buggy or may not be fully accurate.